Back pain

 - Changes on a scan do not match how the spine feels or how much it is impacting on you.

-- These carry increasing risks and side effects to weigh up.
+- These carry increasing risks and side effects to weigh up

-- They do not provide very effective help in the long term for persistent back pains.
+- They do not provide very effective help in the long term

 Ask for an urgent GP practice appointment or call 111 if: